LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 ## 6. Say it'll reduce workload

-One of the benefits of open data is that with regularly published data, the public have a place to go for data about a service.
+One of the benefits of open data is that with regularly published data, the public have a place to go to for data.
 This reduces Freedom of Information requests, which are often ad-hoc and have to be done differently for each particular request.
 It may also be possible to make each FOI request an open dataset, or refine your open data based upon requests.

 Will this reduce workload?
 No, at least not immmediately.
 But eventually it will, as people use that process instead of FOI.
 It also helps to appreciate that many of the fears of open data are rarely valid, as the data is already available to the public via FOI.